tnguyen21/tnguyen21/README.md

 ### 📜 In the past I've worked at ...
 - [SASE Drexel](https://sase-drexel.weebly.com/) as webmaster helping to maintain their [websites](https://sase-drexel.github.io/mentorship-profiles/)
+- [Rise First](https://risefirst.org/) as web developer building out content pages for their website
 - Vanguard (Contracted) as an IT Developer intern where I helped automated middle-office processes using Python and Java
+- [Code for Chicago](https://codeforchicago.org/) and [Code for Philly](https://codeforchicago.org/) making small contributions to front-end projects

 <!--
 **tnguyen21/tnguyen21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.